Has Sprung at Rafter E

 long stamped his pieces with the "Rafter E" logo, in a nod to the cattle brand established on his grandparent's/

 parent's farm, as well as his own profession as an architect.
-(That's the antique original above, kinda looking like a "Rafter
+(That's the antique original below, kinda looking like a "Rafter

 3", but remember it's backward.)
 Although the brand is no longer in use in its original capacity,